pletcher/iak/README.md

 Iak (as in "yack," as in "Riakety-yak")
 ===

-A wrapper over the Riak HTTP API
+A simple wrapper over the Riak HTTP API

+Iak is in rapid-development mode, and API stability is not guaranteed.

 Table of Contents